The next decade may well see a revolution in the treatment and diagnosis of disease.

 The company was founded in 2010, and in 2014 received FDA clearance for two sensors designed to work with inhalers from major pharma companies: GlaxoSmithKline’s Diskus inhaler, and the Respimat inhaler from Boehringer Ingelheim.
 Since then, Propeller has continued to collaborate with a number of major producers of inhalers, and now says that its sensor “works with most inhalers and leading bluetooth spirometers”.

 One of the benefits of using a connected inhaler is improved adherence – in other words, medication is taken more consistently and more often.
 The Propeller sensor generates reports on inhaler use that can be shared with a patient’s doctor, and show whether they are using it as often as is prescribed.
 For patients, this provides motivation and also clarity, showing how the use of their inhaler is directly improving their condition.

 5. Ingestible sensors

+Proteus Digital Health and its ingestible sensors are another example of how smart medicine can monitor adherence.
 According to a study by the World Health Organisation in 2003, 50% of medicines are not taken as directed.

 6. Connected contact lenses

-7. Depression-fighting Apple Watch app
+7. The Apple Watch app that monitors depression

 8. Coagulation testing